-The vibrant art scene is richly woven into the very fabric of Petaluma, a culturally diverse town in southern Sonoma County.
+The vibrant art scene is richly woven into the very fabric of Petaluma, a culturally diverse town in southern Sonoma County, California.

-The thriving arts community extends into the historic downtown where there are more than a dozen galleries, which exhibit handcrafted jewelry, paintings, and sculpture by contemporary artists of local and international renown.
+The thriving arts community extends into the historic downtown where there are close to a dozen galleries, which exhibit handcrafted jewelry, paintings, and sculpture by contemporary artists of local and international renown.

 The Petaluma Arts Center(230 Lakeville St., 707-762-5600) hosts art exhibits, concerts, cultural performances, art classes, literary and film lectures, and community events in a former train storage and repair building.
 It also helps artists connect with community venues interested in displaying artwork via its Art Around Town program.